Monday, September 16, 2013

 While pro-Republican bots are easier to identify, there are pro-Democratic bots as well, and I'll block them as readily as any other bots.
 There are some people who are trying so hard to conceal their identities so their accounts look like bot accounts.
 When I see an account with a string of numbers in its account name, I almost always block it as a possible bot.
 So if you're a real person but I've blocked you anyway, that's why - your account looks too much like a bot account.
 If you use words like "humble" "cryptocurrency" or phrases like "looking for love" in your profile, that screams "likely bot" & is an instant block

 I'm not the kind to follow back everyone.
-Here are the kinds of accounts I avoid on X, but, so far, I rarely find them on Spoutible:
+Here are the kinds of accounts I avoided on X, but, so far, I rarely find them on Spoutible.
+Now that BlueSky is has more accounts, I am finding them more often on BlueSky and now block several accounts per day:

 • Accounts that are sexist, racist, religiously fanatical, gun-loving, #MAGA (RightWingNutJob), #GamerGate (if you don't know about this, you really don't want to know about this), pro-puppy (ditto), political bots (people obviously only trying to make trouble).